sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -la > ls_cwd_content - This saves and write the content of the current working directory to the file ls_cwd_content

-tail -n 1 iacta > iacta
+tail -n 1 iacta > iacta - This duplicate the last line of the iacta file

+find . -name "*.js" -type f -delete - This deletes all the file with the extension .js in the parent directory and the subdirectories